-In 2011 and 2010, Dr. Ambardar was awarded the Patient’s Choice Award and Compassionate Doctor Award, based on patient ratings and reviews and was identified as one of America’s Most Compassionate Doctors.
-Of the nation’s 830,000 active physicians, only 5% were accorded this honor by their patients in 2011.
+In 2013, 2012, 2011 and 2010, Dr. Ambardar was awarded the Compassionate Doctor Award, based on patient ratings and reviews and was identified as one of America’s Most Compassionate Doctors.
+In 2011, she was also awarded the prestigious Patients’ Choice Award.
+Of the nation’s 830,000 active physicians, only 5% are accorded these honors by their patients each year.

-Dr. Ambardar is also a writer and was recently invited to become a regular contributor to The Huffington Post, where she will write about a variety of topics related to happiness, mental health, psychology, and psychiatry.
+Dr. Ambardar is also a writer and contributor to The Huffington Post, where she writes about a variety of topics related to happiness, mental health, psychology, and psychiatry.
 You can read Dr. Ambardar’s article on The Huffington Post entitled “10 Ways to Improve Depression and Anxiety without Meds” here!

-In addition, Dr. Ambardar is a practitioner of Kundalini Yoga and meditation and blends Eastern and Western treatment philosophies in her psychiatry practice.
+In addition, Dr. Ambardar is a practitioner of Kundalini Yoga and Meditation and blends Eastern and Western treatment philosophies in her psychiatry practice.
 She traveled to India in late 2011, where she spent almost 3 months exploring the country, learning about holistic, integrative medicine.
-One of Dr. Ambardar’s most memorable experiences in India was spending time in the northern Indian city of Dharamsala, home of the Dalai Lama, where she studied both Tibetan Buddhism and Hinduism.
+One of Dr. Ambardar’s most memorable experiences in India was spending time in the northern Indian city of Dharamsala, home of the Dalai Lama, where she studied Hinduism and Tibetan Buddhism.

 To schedule your free 20-minute phone consultation with Dr. Ambardar, or to learn more about our unique services at The Happiness Psychiatrist, please call (424) 666-8058 or e-mail DrAmbardar@happinesspsychiatrist.com.